pyzit/4k-coding-wallpaper/README.md

 ---

-## Contents

-The wallpapers are organized into categories (if applicable).
-You can click on the dropdown below to preview thumbnails of each wallpaper.
-Each thumbnail links to the high-quality version of the image.

 ## How to Download

 To download a full-size wallpaper, simply click on the image link above, which will take you to the original 4K resolution image.